newatoms/guides/creating-elements/readme.md

 ## Close your laptop!

 Never start writing code right away ⏳.
-If a user story or bugreport requires a new element, take a deep breath and close your laptop.
+If a user story or bug report requires a new element, take a deep breath and close your laptop.
 Think about what the function of the element is.
 Spend some time on it.
 Imagine future scenarios where the element can be used 🔮.
 Pinpoint what the element should do but mostly what it shouldn't do.
 You are likely to think about building functionalities that actually fall outside the scope of the new element.
-Don't build the element only for the user story/bugreport though, think bigger.🚀
+Don't build the element only for the user story/bug report though, think bigger.🚀

-> For example don't hardcode text in the body of the element.
+> For example: don't use hardcode text in the body of the element.
 Use
 ``` html
 <content></content>
 ```